 “Compass” vs. “Math” Angles

 Sailors and flight control systems may use different coordinate systems.
-Sailors and pilots often use a North-East-Down system, while flight controllers may use other conventions such as East-North-Up.
+Sailors and pilots often use a North-East-Down coordinate system, while flight controllers may use other conventions such as East-North-Up.

-Sailors often prefer a coordinate frame compatible with ordinary compasses, with the heading (yaw) angle zero when the vehicle X-axis points north, and the angle increasing as the vehicle rotates clockwise (turns right).
+Sailors often prefer a North-East-Down coordinate frame compatible with ordinary compasses, with the heading (yaw) angle zero when the vehicle X-axis points north, and the angle increasing as the vehicle rotates clockwise (turns right).

-For convenience, in addition to Math-coordinate outputs, the ROVL receiver outputs vehicle heading and bearing to the transmitter in a coordinate frame compatible with compass conventions.
+For convenience, in addition to Math-coordinate outputs, the ROVL receiver outputs vehicle heading and bearing to the transmitter in a North-East-Down coordinate frame compatible with compass conventions.
 For convenience we call these “Compass” angles.

 Last updated